Growing Solutions, Leading Improvement

 Lean is a set of principles.

-Organizations can maximize customer value through eliminating waste, with respect for people.
+Any organization can seek to maximize customer value through eliminating waste, with respect for people.

 Lean for knowledge work and service work